 Since powder coating is sans chemical liquids, it’s a product that can be used and reused.
 This means that there are very little wasted materials, there are no VOC’s or chemical emissions upon application.

 For the process to involve very little wasted material, it’s one of the most cost-effective ways of protecting mechanical components.
 However, this is for industrial applications.
 DIY’ers might find it to be more expensive than other DIY applications of paint protection products.

 Cons of Powder Coating

 Sometimes, powders are cross-contaminated at the location of installation.
 When this happens, it can impact the quality of the coating, specifically the color or appearance.
 Due to this fact, it’s best to do your homework and work with a professional powder coating expert.

 Powder coating is not the best option if weight conservation is important for you.
 It’s rather heavy and applies thick.
-It also does not apply smooth.
+It also does not apply smoothly.
 It’s usually a bumpy surface when completed.

 Many people believe that powder coating is great to use on wheels because it makes it easier to clean.
 That’s another myth.
 Since it’s thick, it tends to allow items like brake dust and road grime to stick.
 It’s better than non-protection products, but there are better solutions if this is your goal.